ameya98/PySClump/README.md

 # SClump
-Python Implementation of 'Spectral Clustering in Heterogeneous Information Networks' from AAAI 2019.
+A Python Implementation of 'Spectral Clustering in Heterogeneous Information Networks' by Xiang Li, Ben Kao, Zhaochun Ren, Dawei Yin, at AAAI 2019.

 ## PathSim
 We use PathSim as a similarity metric between pairs of nodes.